Connect

 Canada has seemingly endless breathtaking parklands to explore—and Ontario and Alberta are no exception.
 Each province has its own charm, too, making them all worth experiencing at least once.
 For example, the best outdoor activities in Calgary are quite different from those in Toronto.

-While visiting Ontario, it's always a blast to go kayaking down the Madawaska River, along Lake Superior, and in the waterways of Algonquin Provincial Park.
+While visiting Ontario, it's always a blast to go kayaking down the Madawaska River and in the waterways of Algonquin Provincial Park.
 The Niagara Escarpment is perfect for learning to rock climb, while the Georgian Bay is a top spot for scuba diving adventures.
 For those who love mountain biking, there are many trails to conquer, including Albion Hills, The Don Valley, and Kelso.

 Sports